-Other public status update ideas include motivational quotes, photos from a networking event, conference, or volunteer activities you participate in.
+Other public status update ideas include motivational quotes and photos from a networking event, conference, or volunteer activities you participate in.

-All of these activities- joining groups, following news sources and company career pages, and allowing people to follow your personal profile, increase the likelihood that you’ll be more visible to more people.
+All of these activities -- joining groups, following news sources and company career pages, and allowing people to follow your personal profile -- increase the likelihood that you will be more visible to more people.
 That’s the idea.

 Hannah Morgan, Job-Hunt’s Social Media Job Search Expert, maximizes her own personal branding and online visibility using social media platforms.
 She is a job search strategist and founder of CareerSherpa.net.
 Selected by LinkedIn as a "Top Voice for Job Search and Careers," follow Hannah on LinkedIn.
 Also, follow and connect with Hannah on Twitter (@careersherpa) and Facebook (Career Sherpa).
 To read more articles on how to use social media for job search, visit her site: Careersherpa.net.